marcusisnard/MarcusIsnard/README.md

 I am Marcus Isnard.
 I work on building systems from the ground up — think infrastructure, APIs, and everything that ties them together in a robust, secure, and scalable way.
 Previously, I worked on developing software in the aerospace industry for in-air and in-space vehicles. ☁️

 # Interests 🚀
-- Real-Time & Embedded Systems
+- AI/ML
 - Distributed Systems
-- Cloud-Native Infrastructure
+- Infrastructure
-- AI/ML
+- DevOps & MLOps
-- Dev/ML Ops
+- Security Engineering
 - SRE
-- Security Engineering
 - C, C++, Rust, Go, Python